chess10kp/mhacks25/README.md

 - **AI Chat Interface**: Built a functional chat interface with Gemini AI
 - **Real-Time Research**: Integrated Perplexity API for up-to-date market research
 - **Wallet Management**: Created a working wallet generation and management system
-- **Market Analysis**: Combined live Kalshi market data with AI analysis and real-time research
+- **Market Analysis**: Combined live Kalshi market data with AI analysis and real-time research for trading decisions
 - **Clean UI**: Made a nice-looking interface with React and Tailwind

 ## 📚 What We Learned